VicSanRoPe/context-karnaugh/README.md

 * The options `ylabels` and `xlabels` are the input variables used for the map, they are written as a list, and math mode is usually used for each individual element. `xlabels` refers to the variables at the top of the map, and the last element is the least significant variable (for indices and minterms). `ylabels` are at the left, its first element is the most significant variable.
 If these labels are not specified, then the labels will be I<sub>0</sub> , I<sub>1</sub> , I<sub>2</sub>, and so on.

 * The options `ny` and `nx` are the map’s size in number of cells, they are calculated automatically when labels are specified, and if no size or labels are specified but there is data, the size of the map is guessed with the newline characters.
-Thus, the following produces an empty map with default labels.

 * The `name` option is some text that is added on top or on the top-left corner of the map, the name of the function could be placed there.

-* The `labelstyle` option specifies whether the input variables are placed in a corner of the map (value: corner) or at the edges (value: edge).
-By default, the corner style is used for small maps and the edge style is used for 5 variable maps or larger.
+* The `labelstyle` option specifies whether the input variables are placed in a corner of the map (value: `corner`) or at the edges (value: `edge`), or if they are placed on top of bars which represent when the variable's value is 1 (value: `bars`).
+By default, the `corner` style is used for small maps and the `edge` style is used for 5 variable maps or larger.

-* The `groupstyle` option changes how the group’s lines are drawn, if its value is pass (the default), the lines continue for a bit outside of the map.
-If it is stop, they will not, which might be preferred when making a combination of maps using the overlay method, to mark that some adjacent groups are not connected, but the effect is minimal.
+* The `groupstyle` option changes how the group’s lines are drawn, if its value is `pass` (the default), the lines continue for a bit outside of the map.
+If it is `stop`, they will not, which might be preferred when making a combination of maps using the overlay method, to mark that some adjacent groups are not connected, but the effect is minimal.

 * If the `indices` option is set to yes or on, it will draw a small number on every cell with the value of the input variables in decimal.
 If groups are also being drawn, the map’s spacing will be enlarged to acomodate both things and the data.

 * The `spacing` option simply increases or decreases the whitespace around every cell’s data.
 Please note that the document’s font size affects the map’s size, such that is looks the same, just smaller or bigger, always with the same font as the main text.
-To make the maps have a constant size, surround them with \scale. spacing can be a number too, adjust both of these to get the proportions you want.
+To make the maps have a constant size, surround them with `\scale`. spacing can be a number too, adjust both of these to get the proportions you want.